MetaFFI/metaffi.github.io/README.md

 | Windows | From 7 | 10, 11 |
 | Ubuntu | 22.04 | 22.04 |

 * Lack of support is not due to system limitations, but time.
-If you like the project, consider to contribute 😊
+If you like the project, consider to contribute and [add a new language support](add-language-plugin) 😊

 ## Technical Notes